aridjayarecipes/cutesrecipes.web.app/content/post/2183-how-to-make-super-quick-homemade-pumpkin-bread-with-chocolate-filling.md

 1. Take  Sesame seeds

-Pumpkin Bread with Chocolate Chips & Pecans.
+Pumpkin Bread with Chocolate Chips &amp; Pecans.
 This easy, one-bowl pumpkin bread is crazy moist, loaded with spices, chocolate chips, and pecans, and freezes beautifully.
 It is a perfect bread to put out for company, serve on Thanksgiving, or bake up in small loaf pans for holiday gifts.
 A thick slice of moist pumpkin bread Starbucks®-style is the perfect companion for your morning cup of joe!

 <!--inarticleads2-->